wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 2018-07-02T11:48:16.787+0000    imported 2 documents
 ```

-Run the mongo command and list the databases by running the command 'show dbs' in the mongo shell.
+Run the mongo command again and list the databases by running the command 'show dbs' in the mongo shell.
 ```
 root@heroes-db-deploy-678745655b-vq7l5:/# mongo
 MongoDB shell version v3.6.1